SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Unless you need to work with a specific size of integer or floating-point number, you should always use ``Int``, ``Float`` or ``Double`` for code consistency and interoperability.

+..
+TODO: At some point, Int will change to become a typealias for Int32 or Int64 based on the current platform.
+This advice will need updating to match.

 Strong Typing and Type Inference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~